EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md
 - Make esl/menu pass

-- Show us 2 menus / we have two menus: fail
+- We have 3 menus -> [-1, None]
+- We have 0 menus -> No. you does not have something
 - When trying alternative trees, it seems like errors need to be retained as alternatives are tried so they all start from the same base error

 - Do we still need frames with the new concept handling?